Updated February 2019

-Note that the slimmer Omni 360 has a detachable pocket (fanny-pack style) and provides an easy seat change, but no mesh feature (yet), and is much more expensive ($180 vs. $140).
+Note that the slimmer Omni 360 has a detachable pocket (fanny-pack style) and provides an easy seat change and is more expensive ($180 vs. $140).

-The larger Beco 8 has two waist belt pockets, a mesh panel, an easy seat change, and a lumbar support pad similar to the Lillebaby.
-However, it requires an infant insert (included), and at this point it only comes in charcoal grey (below).
-We think it’s about to be discontinued altogether (Boba bought Beco last year).
+The larger Beco 8 has a waist belt pocket, a mesh panel, an easy seat change, and a lumbar support pad similar to the Lillebaby.
+However, it requires an infant insert, which is included.

 At the end of the day, the Lillebaby Complete is a fantastic value (our Best Value pick, in fact), is super comfy, comes in beautiful patterns and has great accoutrements.
 Read more about our favorite baby carriers.

 Check out all of their patterns here.
 And happy baby wearing!